Dead Person Impersonation

 - In The Walking Dead: Rise of the Governor, Brian takes on his brother Philip's name and persona after he dies.

 - In Bioshock Rapture it's revealed that the character that players of the game know as "Frank Fontaine" actually murdered the real Frank Fontaine in order to take over his fishing business and gain access to Rapture.
-Though "Fontaine's" real first name is indeed "Frank" (which he lampshades), his full name is never revealed (it's even mentioned that only a handful of of people in the world know it) .
+Though "Fontaine's" real first name is indeed "Frank" (which he lampshades), his real last name is never revealed (it's even mentioned that only a handful of of people in the world know it) .

 - In the Indian novel The White Tiger: Balram takes over Ashok's identity after he kills him.

 - This is a major plot twist in Going Down For the Count by David Stukas.
 The eponymous count is murdered before the story starts, and the man who meets and romances Robert is an impostor trying to frame Robert for the murder.

 - The Mortal Instruments: Valentine killed Michael Wayland and his infant son (using that baby to make Jocelyn believe her son Jonathan was dead) and took over Michael Wayland's identity while raising Jace (who was Stephen Herondale's son, whom he cut out of her dead mother's womb).
 It's complicated).

 Live Action TV